-Geopolitics Lab
+Geopolitics & Society Lab

-The BHI Geopolitics Lab brings together experts from business, policy, and academia.
+The BHI Geopolitics & Society Lab brings together experts from business, policy, and academia.
 Our fellows, ambassadors, and external collaborators include senior practitioners and research experts, whose combined perspectives ensure that our work is both pragmatic and analytically grounded.

 Our team’s research is centered on the geopolitics of technology, the future of Europe, and the nature of geopolitically resilient businesses.